 As previously described in Note 5 to these consolidated financial statements, on December 25, 2007, Yuchai, pursuant to the execution of a share transfer contract with YMCL, Coomber and State Holding Company, acquired all the outstanding share capital of Yulin Hotel Company for Rmb245.6 million.
 On January 13, 2009, Yuchai received approval from the provincial government regulatory agency in charge of state owned assets administration in China for its acquisition of 100% equity in Yulin Hotel Company.
 Prior to this approval, management of the Company has concluded that Yuchai is the legal owner of the shares in Yulin Hotel Company and hence Yuchai also bears the risks and rewards of the ownership in the corresponding operations of Yulin Hotel Company as of December 25, 2007.
 Consequently, the acquisition has been accounted for under the purchase method as of December 25, 2007.
-The results of operations and cash flows of Yulin Hotel Company were immaterial during the period December 25, 2007 to December 31, 2007, and therefore are not included in the Company's consolidated statements of operations or cash flows.
-The Yulin Hotel Company will be included in Yuchai's operating segment beginning in 2008.
+The results of operations and cash flows of Yulin Hotel Company were immaterial during the period December 25, 2007 to December 31, 2007, and therefore are not included in the Company's consolidated statements of income or cash flows.
+The Yulin Hotel Company, whose results were consolidated beginning in 2008, was included in Yuchai's operating segment in 2008.

-Assets acquired and liabilities assumed have been recorded in the consolidated balance sheet at their estimated fair values as of December 25, 2007, and the Company recognized goodwill of Rmb 5,675.
+Assets acquired and liabilities assumed have been recorded in the consolidated balance sheet at their estimated fair values as of December 25, 2007, and the Company recognized goodwill of Rmb 5,675 at acquisition.
 The principal assets of Yulin Hotel Company were the Yulin Hotel and YMCL's central office building in Guilin.
-The Company is in the process of finalizing, through internal studies and third-party valuations, the fair values of the property and equipment.
-Consequently, the purchase price allocation set forth below is preliminary and subject to adjustment as additional information is obtained.
-When the allocation process is completed, adjustments to recorded values may result.
-The following table summarizes the preliminary allocation of the purchase price assigned to the fair values of the assets acquired and liabilities assumed as of the date of acquisition:
+The Company has finalized through internal studies and third-party valuations, the fair values of the property and equipment.
+Consequently, the final purchase price allocation is set forth below.

 Fair values Rmb'000

-Rmb'000

 Current assets 7,809

 Property and equipment 210,502

 Construction in progress 130

 Lease prepayments 48,281

 Goodwill 5,675

-Total assets acquired 5,675 272,397
+Total assets acquired 272,397

-Amounts due to related parties\$ 19,782Other current liabilities7,015Total liabilities assumed26,797Net assets acquired\$245,600
+Amounts due to related parties 19,782

+Other current liabilities 7,015

+Total liabilities assumed 26,797

+Net assets acquired 245,600